-- 1. Managing additional tenancies in the private sector.

-- 2. Bringing empty homes back into use.

-- 3. Buying existing homes.
+- 1. Managing additional tenancies in the private sector - 2.
+Bringing empty homes back into use - 3.
+Buying homes sold under the Right to Buy scheme (RTB) and buying private homes

-The above provide the most cost effective options.
-However the plan includes other provisions.
-These include:
+The above do provide the most cost effective options.
+The plan, however, does allow us to look at other solutions.
+These will be:

-- Using our land to deliver a number of new council owned homes. - Making land available to build homes in partnership with housing associations and the private sector.
+- Using our own land to initially deliver a limited number of new build homes ourselves - Making land available to build new homes in partnership with housing associations and the private sector